hacl-star/hacl-star/README.md

 toolchain and their formal guarantees can be found in the ICFP 2017 paper: https://arxiv.org/abs/1703.00053

+# Warning

+While HACL* is used in several products such as Mozilla Firefox or Wireguard, we highly recommand to consult the authors before using HACL* in production systems.

 # Supported Cryptographic Algorithms

 The primitives and constructions supported currently are: